diyaa59/diyaagrams.com/content/Routing/BGP/BGP-primary-notes/BGP-primary-notes.md

 ### Aggressive BGP route flap dampening:

 Some service providers might choose to implement aggressive route flap dampening policies.
-This might include ==thresholds of timers based on the length of the prefix being advertised==. ==A `/24` network might get a higher suppression timer than a `/19` network==.
+This might include ==thresholds of timers based on the length of the prefix being advertised==. ==A== `/24`  ==network might get a higher suppression timer than a== `/19` ==network==.
 This approach maybe required when the ISP is doing prefix aggregation (summarization) into BGP to improve the efficiency and reduce the number of routes of the "internet".